Experience Our Heritage

 Monthly newsletter - Filled with upcoming events, updates on recent staff and volunteer projects, and opportunities to support the UHC.

-Administrative hours are Monday - Friday 9am - 4pm seasonally.
-To make an inquiry about the UHC during the off-season (December - March), please contact the Township of Uxbridge department of Recreation Programs, Culture, and Tourism 905-852-9181.
+To make an inquiry or to arrange a facility booking during the off-season (December - March), please contact the Township of Uxbridge facility bookings clerk at 905-852-6761

 The two permanent staff members of the UHC receive the support of summer students, interns, and volunteers for day-to-day tasks.